MIRECC / CoE

 The VISN 5 Mental Illness Research, Education, and Clinical Center at Baltimore, Maryland, is the Administrative Hub Site for the VA Interprofessional Fellowship Program in Psychosocial Rehabilitation and Recovery.
-The Hub Site was established in the summer of 2007 to help coordinate education, training and recruitment efforts across the funded PSR fellowship programs and serves as official liaison between sites and the Office of Mental Health Services and the Office of Academic Affiliations.
+The Hub Site was established in the summer of 2007 to help coordinate education, training and recruitment efforts across the funded PSR fellowship programs and serves as official liaison between sites and the Office of Mental Health and Suicide Prevention and the Office of Academic Affiliations, Advanced Fellowships.

 - Central Arkansas Veterans Healthcare System at Little Rock, Arkansas

 - VA Palo Alto Healthcare System at Palo Alto, California

 - VA San Diego Healthcare System at San Diego, California

 - VA Connecticut Healthcare System at West Haven, Connecticut

 - Edith Nourse Rogers Memorial Veterans Hospital at Bedford, Massachusetts

 - Durham VA Medical Center at Durham, North Carolina